 Frequently Asked Questions

-Can I fix a shut-off valve in my galvanized pipe?
-If yes, how?
+Can I install a shut-off valve on my galvanized pipe?
+How do I do it?

 Yes, you can install a shut-off valve on a galvanized pipe.
 To do so, you will need to ensure that the pipe is properly prepared and that you have the necessary fittings and tools for the job.
 The installation process typically involves cutting the pipe, threading the ends (if necessary), and securing the shut-off valve in place.
 It is important to follow the manufacturer’s instructions and take appropriate safety precautions during installation.